-Transfer of the spent fuel stored in the Avogadro AFR storage pool and in the Trino NPP should be completed by 2015.
+Transfer of the spent fuel stored in the Avogadro AFR storage pool is waiting for a new negotiation of some terms of the pertaining agreement with French authorities still in progress.

 D.3 Radioactive waste management facilities.

 As already mentioned in Section B, all the radioactive waste originated from the operation of NPPs and experimental fuel cycle facilities are generally stored in the installations of origin, which were shut down several years ago and which are currently in the process of being decommissioned.
 Radioactive waste from medicine, industry and research activities are collected for temporary storage by NUCLECO and other private operators.